one1zero1one/ynab-sms/README.md

 ## Run in docker

-Build with `docker build --tag ynab-sms .` and run with `docker run ynab-sms`.
+Build with `docker build --tag ynab-sms .` and run with `docker run -d --restart unless-stopped ynab-sms:latest`.

 ## Improvements